-Allergy action plans are designed to function as individual healthcare plans for children with allergies, providing consent for schools to administer medicines in the event of an allergic reaction.
-This includes consent to administer the school's 'spare' Adrenaline Auto Injector if an AAI has been prescribed.
+Allergy Action Plans are designed to function as individual healthcare plans for children with allergies, providing consent and direction for school staff to administer medicines in the event of an allergic reaction.
+This includes a section for consent to administer the school's 'spare' Adrenaline Auto Injector (if an AAI has been prescribed).
 Dollar Academy recommends using the British Society of Allergy and Clinical Immunology (BSACI) Allergy Action Plans to ensure continuity.
 This is a national plan that has been agreed by the BSACI, Anaphylaxis UK and Allergy UK.
-It is the parent/carer's responsibility to complete the allergy action plan with help from a healthcare professional (e.g. GP/Nurse/Allergy Specialist) and provide this to the school.
+It is the parent/carer's responsibility to complete the Allergy Action Plan with help from a healthcare professional (e.g. GP/Nurse/Allergy Specialist) and provide this to the school.

-Emergency Treatment and Management of Anaphylaxis

-What to look for:
+Emergency Treatment and Management of Anaphylaxis What to look for:

 • Symptoms usually come on quickly, within minutes of exposure to the allergen.
+However, symptoms can sometimes take hours to develop.